-On January 24, 2022, the Company entered into the Purchase Agreement with Lincoln Park which provides for the sale to Lincoln Park up to \$50.0 million of shares of out common stock over the thirty-six (36) month term of the Purchase Agreement, subject to certain conditions.
+On January 24, 2022, we entered into the Purchase Agreement with Lincoln Park which provides for the sale to Lincoln Park up to \$50.0 million of shares of our common stock over the thirty-six (36) month term of the Purchase Agreement, subject to certain conditions.
 In connection with the Purchase Agreement, Lincoln Park made an initial purchase of \$3.0 million of shares of common stock, which equated to 557,610 shares of common stock, and we issued 142,939 shares of common stock to Lincoln Park as a commitment fee in connection with entering into the Purchase Agreement.
-As of March 31, 2022, the Company had not initiated any additional purchases under the Purchase Agreement.
-No assurance can be given that we will sell any shares of common stock under the Purchase Agreement, or, if we do, as to the price or amount of shares of common stock that we sell or the dates when such sales will take place.
-See Note 9 to our financial statements contained elsewhere in this Form 10-Q for information concerning the Purchase Agreement.
+As of March 31, 2023, a total of 30,000 shares of common stock have been sold in addition to the upfront amount, with such shares sold during the three months ended June 30, 2022.
+As of the date of this report, we were unable to sell additional shares under the Purchase Agreement because our shares are trading at less than \$1.00 per share, which is the minimum price that we can sell shares to Lincoln Park.
+No assurance can be given that we will sell any additional shares of common stock under the Purchase Agreement, or, if we do, as to the price or amount of shares of common stock that we sell or the dates when such sales will take place.
+See Note 9 to our consolidated financial statements contained elsewhere in this Form 10-Q for information concerning the Purchase Agreement.